EU working on law tackling unfair subsidies to non-EU airlines

-The debate on unfair competition from the Gulf carriers, such as Emirates [EMIRA.UL], Etihad Airways and Qatar Airways, has been raging in Europe and the United States where several airlines and politicians claim they benefit from unfair state aid.
+The debate on unfair competition from the Gulf carriers, such as Emirates, Etihad Airways and Qatar Airways, has been raging in Europe and the United States where several airlines and politicians claim they benefit from unfair state aid.

 The EU's current law granting protection against unfair subsidies and pricing practices from non-EU airlines is considered to be ineffective by industry and policymakers.